-Heal The Music Day is an effort to raise awareness and support for the more than 56,000 Nashvillians who make a living in the music industry, 76% of whom are self-employed or part of small business without access to group health benefits – including songwriters, producers, audio engineers, musicians, recording artists, publishers and more benefitting Music Health Alliance.
+Heal the Music Day is an effort to raise awareness and support for those making a living in the music industry — 76% of whom are self-employed or part of a small business with no access to group health benefits.
+This includes artists, songwriters, producers, audio engineers, musicians, publishers, and more.

 How Can You Participate?

 This is the best part — you don’t have to add a show or do anything you’re not already doing.
 Join the collective of artists, songwriters, and music businesses who have pledged to give this year.
 Pledges can be as simple a a percentage of a show, event, creative work, OR a single donation made on or around Heal the Music Day, Friday, October 18, 2024.
 Your commitment ensures that no one in the music industry must go without doctors, medicine, or treatment again.
 Every $1 donation = $30 in critical life-saving healthcare resources.
 Thank you for making a difference in the lives of music makers everywhere!

 Our programs and services are available at no cost to anyone who has worked in the music industry for three or more years.
 Spouses, legal domestic partners, and dependent family members may also be eligible.